moon-php/documentation/content/docs/autoloader.md

 <h3 class="section-head" id="introduction"><a href="#introduction">Introduction</a></h3>
 Autoloader is a standalone component incredibly easy.
-It's a minimal autoloader with support for PSR4 and PSR0.
+It's a small autoloader supporting for PSR4 and PSR0.
-It also support a map autoloader.
+It also support a map autoloading.

 <h3 class="section-head" id="installaton"><a href="#installaton">Installation</a></h3>